2007 Munich speech of Vladimir Putin: After the speech

 After the speech, Chancellor Merkel met with Putin for a private conversation.
 According to Die Welt, the tone of the conversation was pleasant.
 The mood was said to have relaxed.
 Putin invited CSU leader Edmund Stoiber to a farewell visit to Moscow.
 According to Die Welt, the two got on so well that they started to use the informal German “du” form.

-Gates accepted Putin and Ivanov's invitation to come to Moscow.

 In the evening, according to La Stampa, Putin renewed his "attack" on Al Jazeera, where he stated that the American intervention had caused more damage to Iraq than Saddam's dictatorship.
 In the evening, the White House also reacted through its spokesman Gordon Johndroe: "We are surprised and disappointed by President Putin's statements.
 His accusations are false.
 We expect to continue cooperation with Russia in areas important to the international community, such as combating terrorism and reducing the proliferation and threat of weapons of mass destruction."

 Regarding Arturo Parisi's misunderstanding, Putin had said: "Perhaps I misunderstood the Italian Minister of Defence when he said that the UN, the EU and NATO were the international organisations that could legitimise the use of force.
 We believe that only the UN can do that."
 Parisi replied, according to La Stampa : "We agree.
 It was a misunderstanding that was immediately clarified."